Kardiad/Post_it_proyect/README.md

        Movemet is fixed at frame, in other words, you can't move the over the window
  - version 1.9.9
        Basic copy paste implements
+ - version 1.10.9
+       Now you can change color to notes 😁 pressing doubleclick in window
  ## Wishlist or objectives comming soon

  - Options with rightclick